amichuda/amichuda-website-mkdocs/docs/cv/cv_wfp.md

 - July 2016 - September 2019
 - Advisor: Rachael E. Goodhue
-- Responsible for data management and cleaning
+`- Responsible for data management and cleaning
 - Regression and ANOVA analysis using Stata and Jupyter Notebooks
-- Calibrating dynamic contract models in Python
+- Calibrating dynamic contract models in Python`

 # Peer Review